DanielRSnell/mcp-example/modules/sequential-thinking/context.md

 - Analysis that might need course correction
 - Problems where the full scope is not clear initially
 - Tasks that require a multi-step solution
-- Reasoning that needs to maintain context over multiple steps
+- Reasoning that needs to maintain context over multiple sessions
 - Situations where irrelevant information needs to be filtered out
+- Projects that need structured execution plans after the thinking phase

 ## Key Features of Sequential Thinking